Type 2 Diabetes Guide

 Diabetes and Mood Swings - Adjusting to Life with Type 2 Diabetes

-Mood swings or depression in diabetics may be due to:
+Mood swings or may be due to:

 Its normal for people can to feel overwhelmed when confronted with illness.
 Anxiety can arise as diabetics change their lifestyle, diet and medication to cope with this potentially debilitating disease.
 The emotional and physical changes can naturally lead to mood swings.